 Indoor age divisions:

 U12, U14, U16, U18

 Beach volleyball is recognized by NCAA Division I and II schools as an emerging sport for women and is an equivalency sport which means athletic scholarships can be split into partial awards in any proportion up to the maximum allowed.

 Q: How exactly does all this work?
 And how much does is cost?

 A: Events are typically 25-30 dollars per player (50-60 per doubles team).
 Players will need active USAV memberships, which if played indoor club they already have.
 If not, they can simply obtain a “summer membership” for 15 dollars.
 You can manage your Existing USAV memberships here.
 You can create a New USAV membership here.
 USAV memberships are REQUIRED for all players in order to sanction the events thru Carolina Region (for insurance purposes).

 To play in an event, you will need to register your team thru our Website.
 You will then receive instructions via Email on how to pay.
 As we get closer to the event you will receive Emails on updates, we will post pool sheets/schedules to the Website etc.

-This season the juniors will be playing for trophies.
+Juniors will be playing for trophies.
 Do not be surprised to see some mega monster trophies handed out.
-Maybe even taller than the U12 players themselves.
-Yup we are going old school..
+Yup we go old school..